Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **March**: As a bonus action you can give youself 15 feet movement speed and advantage one your next attack roll with *Decisive Sword*, if the attack hits, the target is mute until the end of their turn.
 Once this action is used it cannot be used again until 18 seconds pass.

+_You get +1 to attack and damage rolls using this weapon_

 ---

 ## Dorans Blade